What is Severe Asthma?

 Diagnosing Severe Asthma

-Diagnosis is an often long and difficult journey between doctors, hospitals and life-threatening asthma attacks.
+Diagnosis is often a long and difficult journey between doctors, hospitals and life-threatening asthma attacks.
 But with the right help, this can be reduced.

 Getting referred to a respiratory specialist is the first step in being assessed for severe asthma.

-A respiratory specialist can diagnose severe asthma after conducting a thorough physical assessment, medical investigations and tests.
+A respiratory specialist can diagnose severe asthma after conducting a thorough physical assessment and appropriate medical investigations.
 For regional and remote patients, modern telehealth systems can be used to enable specialist reviews from a distance.

 The first thing a respiratory specialist will do is confirm you have asthma.
 A spirometry or lung function test will be organised.
-This is an important part of understanding what’s happening in your lungs, like how much the airflow is obstructed and whether it looks like asthma or explained by a different condition.
+This is an important part of understanding what’s happening in your airways, like how much the airflow is obstructed and whether it looks like asthma or a different condition.

-If you have not had a spirometry or lung function test, and you are taking asthma medications, you should arrange one by calling up your doctor.
+If you have not had a spirometry or a lung function test and you are taking asthma medications, you should arrange one by calling your doctor.

-The second step is to address any treatable factors that are causing your asthma to remain difficult.
-Examples of these might be that your preventer prescription needs adjusting or incorrect inhaler technique.
-Sometimes people don’t use their preventer every day or twice daily as has been prescribed.
-Addressing this can be enough to get back on track.
-There may be an ‘add-on’ medicine available which could be effective for you also.
+The second step is to address any treatable factors that are worsening your asthma.
+Examples of these might be that your preventer prescription needs adjusting or inhaler technique is incorrect.
+Addressing these factors can be enough to get you back on track.
+There may also be ‘add-on’ medicines available that could be effective for you.

-Other factors may be the role of other medical conditions you might be experiencing.
-There are specific health conditions that affect asthma.
-These are other respiratory illnesses, cardiovascular disease, gastric reflux, allergies and hay fever, obesity, sinusitis and mental health issues.
-You doctor will help you understand whether either of these are impacting your asthma and what you might do about it.
+Other medical conditions can also influence asthma.
+A respiratory specialist may look for other respiratory illnesses, cardiovascular disease, gastric reflux, allergies and hay fever, obesity, sinusitis and mental health issues.
+You doctor will help you understand whether any of these are impacting your asthma and what you might do about it.

-Further, they might explore your personal circumstances and lifestyle.
-Simple things like smoking, diet, weight management, physical activity and your physical environment might be explored with you to see where changes can be made and improvements gained.
-At this point, you will be having an in-depth conversation with your doctor or even talking with a respiratory specialist.
+Your doctor might also explore your personal circumstances and lifestyle.
+Simple things like stopping smoking, improving diet, weight management, increased physical activity and altering your physical environment can all improve asthma control.
 You may need to adjust medicines a few times, which can require you to remain persistent and keep track of your symptoms.

 Your specialist may look for recognisable patterns in your specific condition to arrive at the best treatment plan for you.